CentOS/Calendar/output/calendar.md

 ### <a name="Kmods_SIG">Kmods SIG</a>

-* Every two weeks (on even weeks) on Monday at [1500 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?hour=15&amp;min=00&amp;sec=0) in #centos-meeting
+* Every two weeks (on even weeks) on Monday at [1600 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?hour=16&amp;min=00&amp;sec=0) in #centos-meeting
 * Chair (to contact for more information): Peter Georg (pjgeorg) and Jonathan Billings (billings)
 * [Link to Project Site](https://wiki.centos.org/SpecialInterestGroup/Kmods)
-* The kmods SIG focuses on providing kernel modules currently not available in CentOS Stream.
+* The kmods SIG focuses on providing kernel modules currently not available in Enterprise Linux.

 ### <a name="NFV_SIG">NFV SIG</a>